chanceeakin/portfolio-material/README.md

 Since this project uses [react-helmet](/nfl/react-helmet), the CDN files are being set from [the configuration file](src/config/default.js).
 The default theme is a teal and pink combo.

-### Portfolio Notes
+## Portfolio Notes

 ### Things I need
 section for portfolio projects about me
-That fun, springy text thing for technologies I know color issues!
+That fun, springy text thing for technologies I know

 ### To Do List
-Cards - figure out what to do there... background pattern figure out how to do subroutes
+Cards - mobile issue

 ### Projects to List
     Hunter's Website
     Alan's Site
     My Blog
-    A previous iteration of my portfolio, hosted statically and linked to!
+    A previous iteration of my portfolio, hosted statically and linked to! link the previous portfolio with a subdomain. add githooks for this portfolio to the new server

+### Done
+    Footer
+    figure out how to do subroutes